joegreen88/mysql-version-control/README.md

 If this is the first run on the given environment, then a table called `db_config` is created and used to store the current database version.

+#### `--no-schema`
-You can use the flag `--no-schema` to skip the schema files.
+Use this flag to skip the schema files.
 This can be useful if you use an ORM to build the database schema.

+#### `--versions-path`
-You can also use the option `--versions-path`, or `-p` for short, to provide a custom versions path.
+Use this option, or `-p` for short, to provide a custom path to your versions.
 This allows you to override the default versions path which is `<project_root>/db/versions`.

+#### `--install-provisional-version`
+Use this flag to install a provisional version.
+This allows you to test out your database version, which may currently be in development, before you commit to it by giving it a version number.
+This command looks for your provisional version in `<project_root>/db/versions/new` by default.

+#### `--provisional-version`
+Use this option to provide a custom path to your provisional version.
+Your custom path is relative to the versions path.

 ### teardown
 Run `vendor/bin/teardown <environment>` to tear down the tables on the given environment.